ckormanyos/mpir/README.md

 `ckormanyos/mpir` preserves the _legacy_
 [MPIR Library](https://en.wikipedia.org/wiki/MPIR_(mathematics_software))
 from William Bart and the MPIR Team.
+The projects `x86_64w/core2` and `gc` (the generic project) and also the C++ wrapper `cxx` have been included as solution build configurations.
+Both the `lib` as well as the `dll` configurations are available for all of these.
+An optional test program using the wrapped `gmp_float` type from `Boost.Multiprecision` is also included for optional use.

 It appears as though the original [MPIR source code](https://github.com/wbhart/mpir) has for the most part fallen out of support. `ckormanyos/mpir` preserves